Europe advances towards single banking supervisor

 The French source said the agreement meant the European Stability Mechanism (ESM) could start injecting capital into troubled banks as early as the first quarter of 2013, but a German source said it was "very unlikely" to happen so soon.

-The German government source said the ECB would be responsible for supervising systemically important banks and could oversee others if necessary, emphasising that direct recapitalisation of banks by the ESM could only happen once cross-border banking supervision was firmly in place.
+The German government source said the ECB would be responsible for supervising systemically important banks and could oversee others if necessary, emphasizing that direct recapitalization of banks by the ESM could only happen once cross-border banking supervision was firmly in place.

 The point when the ECB will effectively become the bloc's banking supervisor is important because it would open the way for the euro zone's bailout fund to inject capital directly into troubled banks, without adding to their host governments' debts.